l1siki-dev/okinawa_gametheory/docs/en/01_1._Fake_Tourism/01_We_are_all_lied_to.md

 I'm pure Okinawan (Nago + Miyakojima).
 I can't be silent anymore.

 ## Okinawa govt tricked you by hiding the expenses of tourism
-!!! info "They are hiding expenses on tourism."
+!!! note "They are hiding expenses on tourism."

-   !!! info "They are hiding expenses on tourism."
+   !!! note "They are hiding expenses on tourism."

       === "Decieving Official Chart"